synalogik-mike/arango-driver/README.md

 ArangoGraphConcrete <- ArangoGraph %>% traversal(vertices=c(<ArangoDocuments>), depth=<int>, direction=<direction>)
 ```

-where the <direction> parameter defines the direction of the traversal and can be one of: {"ANY", "INPBOUND", "OUTBOUND"}.
+where the <direction> parameter defines the direction of the traversal and can be one of: {"ANY", "INBOUND", "OUTBOUND"}.
 The default choice is "ANY".

 Visualize the graph: